kclandry/Module-2-Markdown/README.md

 This one|While this|And this
 is right|is centered|is left

-This document contained the H4 Header, the link to the other document, the horizontal rule the code block with syntax highlighting and the table.
+This document contained the H4 Header, the link to the other document, the horizontal rule, the code block with syntax highlighting, and the table.